 \subsection{Displacement-based statistics}

 \textit{Average displacement}~\cite{2020_Breoni} allows characterizing the motion type of robots, as demonstrated in Figure~\ref{fig:char_demonstration}(c), and in Cartesian coordinates reads

-where $(x_{0}^{(i)}, y_{0}^{(i)})$ is the initial position of the robot corresponding to the i'th trajectory and $(x_{1}^{(i)}(t), y_{1}^{(i)}(t))$ is the position of the same robot at the moment $t$.
-For sparse systems characterized by ballistic motion, the robots move freely between rare collisions, and $x(t)$ features linear time dependence, see the first region in Figure~\ref{fig:char_demonstration}(c).
-At larger densities, the robots frequently collide and change their motion direction, which results in diffusive dynamics characteristic of liquids [intermediate region in Figure~\ref{fig:char_demonstration}(c)].
-In this case, $x(t)$ demonstrates square root dependence on $t$.
-Finally, at very high densities, the robots form a rigid cluster and slightly fluctuate near their typical locations, with $x(t) \approx \text{const}$, as shown in the rightmost region in Figure~\ref{fig:char_demonstration}(c).
+where $(x_{0}^{(i)}, y_{0}^{(i)})$ is the initial position of the robot corresponding to the $i$'th trajectory and $(x_{1}^{(i)}(t), y_{1}^{(i)}(t))$ is the position of the same robot at the moment $t$.
+For sparse systems characterized by ballistic motion, the robots move freely between rare collisions, and $x(t)$ features a linear time dependence, see the first region in Figure~\ref{fig:char_demonstration}(c).
+At higher densities, the robots collide frequently and change their direction of motion, which results in diffusive dynamics characteristic of liquids; see the intermediate region in Figure~\ref{fig:char_demonstration}(c).
+In this case, $x(t)$ demonstrates a square root dependence on $t$.
+Finally, at very high densities, the robots form a rigid cluster and slightly fluctuate near their typical locations, with $x(t) \approx \text{const}$, as shown in the rightmost region of Figure~\ref{fig:char_demonstration}(c).

 For polar coordinates, we introduce the $\rho$ parameter describing the average distance of robots from their initial positions with respect to the area center: